poporui/rui-website/about-en.md

 COVID left me little else to do, so I joined [TikTok](https://www.tiktok.com/) as a product manager in 2021, during my gap year.
 It was a huge leap.
 Researching, prototyping, AB tests, AI systems, shipping product used by billions.
 It was an elite team, but I realized: being a tiny gadget in a giant machine wasn’t what I want.

-So I moved to New York, see what the greatest city would offer me.
+Soon after, I moved to New York, see what it would offer me.

 Turns out, it was blockchain.